 One of the first things you have to do once you decide to develop better money habits and get out of debt is to realize that you are the one responsible for your finances.
 If you’re married, then it’s both of you.

-You have to stop blaming the government, your job, the economy, and any other convenient scapegoat.
+You have to stop blaming the government, your job, the economy, and other convenient scapegoats.

-You have to put your big boy (or girl) pants on and make your financial situation work no matter what outside factors may be influencing your situation.
+Put on your big boy (or girl) pants and make your finances work no matter what outside factors may be influencing your situation.

-Taking responsibility like this has an empowering effect on your attitude, helping you attack your debt so relentlessly that you won’t rest until you’re done with debt forever!
+Taking responsibility has an empowering effect on your attitude, helping you attack your debt so relentlessly that you won’t rest until you’re done with debt forever!